 Let’s Talk About Jaccard For A Moment….

-After using (in my opinion), the BEST beef tenderizer ever, (thanks Dad for telling me about it!!), I reached out to the company to let them know how much I loved it and that I was going to tell my readers about it.
+After using this beef tenderizer, (thanks Dad for telling me about it!!), I reached out to the company to let them know how much I loved it and that I was going to tell my readers about it.

 In fact, keep checking back because I’ve got some FANTASTIC ideas for other recipes coming up using the tenderizer!!
 I truly believe that the small investment in this meat tenderizing machine is worth every penny.